Good morning everyone,

 One hundred percent approval might be impossible to reach, but how about 95%?
 Let’s normalize the previously absurd idea that consenting adults should be able to love each other without governmental or societal interference.
 How about we accept gay marriage as a routine and unremarkable element of modern life?
 Additionally, we should allow plural marriages.
 To give just one potential scenario, why should we prevent one woman and two men from forming a marriage?
 What concerns is it of others if three or more adults voluntarily form a permanent commitment to each other?

 I understand that many people have religious or spiritual beliefs that do not accept such practices.
-However, I propose that their views should not affect other people that do not share those beliefs.
+However, their views should not affect other people that do not share those beliefs.
 For instance, if a person does not believe it proper to eat meat on Fridays then no one should force that person to eat meat on Fridays.
 In the same manner, if a person does not believe in same-sex marriage then no one should force that person to marry someone of the same sex.
 However, if other people want to eat meat on Friday then they should be permitted to do so.
 In the same manner, if other people want to partake of gay or plural marriages then that should also be permitted.

 Perhaps content producers in the size community could also embrace what used to be concerned absurd.
-They could draft comics featuring gay giants and lesbian giantesses who not only partake in homosexual intercourse but also have emotional relationships with their same-sex lovers.
+They could draft comics featuring gay giants and lesbian giantesses who not only partake in homosexual intercourse, but also have emotional relationships with their same-sex lovers.
 That’s not to assert that such depictions are nowhere to be found, but that they are rare and often stigmatized in the community.
 For instance, male content is flagged with tags such as “Warning Penis” in forums like Giantess City.

-I guess the fear is that the mere act of seeing a penis is detrimentally.
+I guess the fear is that the mere act of seeing a penis is detrimental.
 Do such men urinate in the dark for fear that the sight of their own genitalia will taint them forever?
 Or is it only other men’s dicks that would make them homosexuals?
 Is their sexual orientation so fragile that the mere image of a penis may cause them to wander?

 Previous generations survived (somehow) without requiring “Warning Penis” on their adult magazines and videos.
 I humbly suggest that the current generations could do likewise and skip these unnecessary and degrading warnings.